AlexvZyl/nordic.nvim/README.md

 # nordic.nvim

-A Neovim colorscheme based on [Nord](https://www.nordtheme.com/), but Aurora > Frost.
+A Neovim colorscheme based on [Nord](https://www.nordtheme.com/), but `Aurora` > `Frost`.

+The idea behind this colorscheme is to use Nord, but add some darker colors and use `Aurora` more prominently than Nord themes usually do.

 # ℹ️ Status